octobercms/docs/user-guide/quickstart/editor/content-files.md

 1. Navigate to **Editor** in the top menu, then click **Content** in the side panel.
 2. Click the **+ Add** button.
 3. A new file appears.
-Click the file name at the top and rename it to `my-content.md` — the `.md` extension tells October CMS to render this as Markdown.
+Click the file name at the top and rename it to `my-content.md`.
+The `.md` extension tells October CMS to render this as Markdown.
 4. In the editor, enter some Markdown content:

 ```markdown